U.S. flag

 Report Number

-The Office of the Inspector General conducted a review of the Information Technology (IT) Corporate Solutions organization to identify operational and cultural strengths and risks that could impact IT Corporate Solutions' organizational effectiveness.
-Our report identified strengths related to (1) organizational alignment in two departments, (2) positive interactions with management in one department, and (3) teamwork within and outside of Corporate Solutions' departments.
+The Office of the Inspector General conducted a review of the Hydro Generation, North Eastern Region (Hydro NE) to identify operational and cultural strengths and risks that could impact Hydro NE’s organizational effectiveness.
+Our report identified strengths within Hydro NE related to (1) organizational alignment, (2) positive interactions within and outside of Hydro NE, (3) first-line leadership, and (4) positive ethical culture.
+However, we also identified risks that could impact Hydro NE’s ability to meet its responsibilities in support of Power Operations’ mission.

 Inspection / Evaluation